Appearance

 Writing Integration Tests

 Use real providers with real credentials.
-Keep the scope narrow — test only what can't be validated with a mock provider (e.g. IAM policy evaluation, cross-service interactions, provider-specific validation that mocks can't replicate).
+Keep the scope narrow and test only what a mock provider cannot validate (e.g. IAM policy evaluation, cross-service interactions, provider-specific validation that mocks can't replicate).
 Always ensure resources are torn down.
 Be mindful of costs.

 CI Integration